YaaseenM/PELArt/Sprint1.md

 certain tags, so that I can discover new talent that abides by a certain theme.

 Issues we planned to address:
+- Making the base framework of the website Successfully made a very basic application complete with multiple pages, and a navigation bar to route to them
 - General lack of experience
 As none of us had a strong background in JavaScript and application design, we made the decision to create two versions of a basic front-end application amongst the front-end team.